venjamin27/boltpilot/README.md

 Making a custom Bolt EV wiring harness and pedal interceptor requires specialized equipment and considerable skill.
 However, both of these devices are currently available for purchase from BearTechWorkshop's Etsy store (https://www.etsy.com/ca/shop/BearTechWorkshop).

 Earlier comma devices including the Comma 2 and Eon are not supported by the actively maintained branches of this fork.
-If you intend on using a Comma 2 or Eon you must use the comma2_Eon-final branch.
-You may need additional hardware with your Comma 2 or Eon as described in the Chevy-Bolt openpilot Wiki (https://github.com/commaai/openpilot/wiki/Chevy-Bolt).
+If you intend on using a Comma 2 or Eon you must use the comma2_Eon-final branch, and you may need additional hardware as described in the Chevy-Bolt openpilot Wiki (https://github.com/commaai/openpilot/wiki/Chevy-Bolt).

 Hardware installation